brennanwalters/E-Commerce_Purchase_Prediction/README.md

 Source: Kaggle (https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store)

-Full data contains online shopping information from October 2019 to April 2020
+Full data contains online shopping information from October 2019 to April 2020.
+The data defines an 'event' as one of three shopper actions:
-Event:
 * view - a user viewed a product
 * cart - a user added a product to shopping their cart
 * purchase - a user purchased a product